Camel-zy/homework_for_qsc/README.md

   host: localhost
   port: 5432
   db_name: rop
-minio:     # please set these values according to your MinIO config
+minio:          # please set these values according to your MinIO configuration
+  enable: true  # set this to false if you haven't installed MinIO on your device
   endpoint: 127.0.0.1:9000
   id: minioadmin
   secret: minioadmin